SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructs.rst

 and create objects as instances of that class, to be managed and passed by reference.
-In practice, this means that most custom data constructs should be classes, not structure types.
+In practice, this means that most custom data constructs should be classes, not structures.

 Properties
 ----------

-Classes and structure types can both declare *properties*.
+Classes and structures can both declare *properties*.
 Properties are used to store and pass around any values associated with a particular object or struct.
 As with standard named values,